RyanPaulGannon/travailler/README.md

-# TS_RUST upwork
+# Travailler

-Creating a time tracker similar to that of upwork with Rust & Vue-TS
+Attempting to create a time tracker similar to that of upwork with Rust & Vue-TS